mattermost/mattermost-developer-documentation/site/content/contribute/mobile/push-notifications/ios.md

 - Select the plus icon to create a new certificate
 ![image](/img/mobile/ios_new_certificate.png)

-- Select a new "Apple Push Notifications service SSL (Sandbox & Production)
+- Select a new "Apple Push Notifications service SSL (Sandbox & Production)"
 ![image](/img/mobile/apns.png)

 - Choose the App ID you're generating a certificate for.
 Use the regular App ID for the Mattermost app, **not** for the `.NotificationService`, etc.